monta-app/static/privacy-policy.md

 Monta keeps its privacy policy under regular review and places any updates on this webpage.
 Please regularly check this privacy policy to ensure you are aware of the most updated version.

-This privacy policy was last updated on 24 January 2022.
+This privacy policy was last updated on 3 May 2022.

 **8. How to contact us**